AleksanderSkubala/todo-pure/README.md

 > Go [here](https://aleksanderskubala.github.io/todo-pure).
 ### or
-> Download install files in dir: todo-build => todo.apk is for android, todo-windows is for Windows.
+> Download install files for Android on branch - install.

 App is saving your todos in cache, so you can close winodw and then reopen with all todos.